-Thanks to Rebecca for suggesting our Baby Name of the Day.
+Thanks to Rebecca for suggesting our Baby Name of the Day and to Corinne for requesting an update.

 Tradition makes Raphael an angel, across Christianity, Judaism, and Islam.